 ||Tex.
 Tn.
 Code §541.501|

 |Disorderly Conduct||Intentionally or knowingly makes an offensive gesture or display in a public place which tends to incite an immediate breach of the peace.||Class C Misdemeanor:

 |Interference with Public Duties||With criminal negligence interrupts, disrupts, impedes, or otherwise interferes with a peace officer while the peace officer is performing a legal duty.*Note: the action must be more than just speech.||Class B Misdemeanor:

 |Tex.
 Pen.
 Code §38.15|

 |Obstructing Highway or Passageway||Intentionally, knowingly, or recklessly obstructs a highway, street, sidewalk, (etc.) regardless of the means of creating the obstruction; or disobeys a reasonable request or order to move from a peace officer, fireman, or person with authority.||Class B Misdemeanor:

 |Resisting Arrest, Search, or Transportation||Intentionally prevents or obstructs a peace officer from arresting, searching, or transporting the person or another person by using force against the peace officer.*Note: it doesn’t matter if the arrest, search, or transportation is unlawful.||Class A Misdemeanor:

 While you have the legal right to photograph, film, or record a police officer in public, if you aren’t careful, you may be accused of committing a crime.
-If you are arrested for recording the police in Texas, or if you had your recording equipment destroyed or confiscated by the police, contact our attorneys at 817-203-2220.
+If you are arrested for recording the police in Texas, or if you had your recording equipment destroyed or confiscated by the police, contact our attorneys at 817-203-2220 or reach out online.